 When you were a baby, you copied everything your mother did.
 You breathed in when she inhaled, exhaled when she did, smiled when she smiled and cried when you saw she was sad.

-Mirroring is a psychological phenomenon where one person imitates the behavior, gestures, expressions, and even beliefs of another.
-It’s done to establish a connection, create intimacy, and establish rapport – but that’s not why narcissists mirror you.
+Mirroring is a psychological phenomenon in which one person imitates the behavior, gestures, expressions, and even beliefs of another.

 Narcissists copy your behavior to gain your trust, create a false sense of intimacy, gather information they can use against you, and formulate their own sense of identity.